netsensei/colada/_posts/2013-12-16-moving-to-jekyll.markdown

 I went for a simple design build within the browser.
 It was the perfect moment to pick up new things and look what did and didn't work.
-I've learned a lot about hip new tools such as SASS, Compass, Bourbon, NodeJS,... through my colleague and frontend maestro @frankbaele.
+I've learned a lot about hip new tools such as SASS, Compass, Bourbon, NodeJS,... through my colleague and frontend maestro <a href="http://twitter.com/frankbaele">@frankbaele</a>.

+I'm not very good at killing my darlings.
+Changing ideas and letting go of your initial assumptions can be beneficial, however.
+So, halfway development, I decided to drop <a href="http://compass-style.org">Compass</a> for
+<a href="http://bourbon.io">Bourbon</a>.
+As a consequence, I had to throw away
+a lot of what I had already written.
+The flipside are better maintainable, less Ruby dependent, stylesheets.
+I like that.

-Kill your darlings.
-Halfway development, I decided to drop Compass for Bourbon (more on that later).
-The important thing here is that this project thaught me not to over think stuff too much.
+The take away here is that this project thaught me not to over think stuff too much.

 ## And now...